Duke lacrosse rape hoax: Finnerty previous incident

 In November 2005, Finnerty and two of his Chaminade High School lacrosse teammates were charged with misdemeanor simple assault in Washington, D.C., following an altercation with a Washington man outside a Georgetown bar.
 Finnerty was accused of threatening and taunting the man.

 Although the man alleged that Finnerty had pushed and threatened him, the man was punched by a third party (a friend of Finnerty), who admitted to the punch.
 Witnesses later testified that Finnerty had been hit in the head by a friend of the alleged victim.
 Although the man alleged that Finnerty and his companions had called him "gay" (among other derogatory names), the incident was not prosecuted as a hate crime.
 Finnerty was initially accepted into a diversion program for first offenders, allowing for the simple assault charge to be dismissed upon his completion of community service.

-But, after Finnerty was charged in Durham, the Washington, D.C., prosecutor cancelled his diversion agreement and proceeded to trial on the assault charge.
+But, after Finnerty was charged in Durham, the Washington, D.C. prosecutor cancelled his diversion agreement and proceeded to trial on the assault charge.

 Finnerty was convicted and sentenced to six months' probation.
 Afterward, he was repeatedly threatened by Judge John H. Bayly, Jr., with confinement – once after an anonymous blog post falsely accused him of violating an order that prohibited him from being in Georgetown; and again after he was absent from home and missed an obligatory curfew in order to be in Durham to work on his defense there.
-But he had cleared this absence with the judge.
+However, he had cleared this absence with the judge.
 According to R. B. Parrish, this treatment was similar to attempts by the government to pressure witnesses to testify in a certain manner.
 On December 28, 2006, shortly after the Durham rape charges against Finnerty were dropped, Judge Bayly ended Finnerty's probation.

 In January 2007, Finnerty's assault conviction was vacated by an order signed by Bayly and his record was cleared.